dbos-inc/dbos-docs/docs/python/programming-guide.md

     return f"Thank you for being awesome, {name}!"
 ```

-Start your application with `dbos start`.
+Start your app with `dbos start`.
-Then, to see that your application is working, visit this URL in your browser: [http://localhost:8000/greeting/Mike](http://localhost:8000/greeting/Mike).
+To see that it's is working, visit this URL: [http://localhost:8000/greeting/Mike](http://localhost:8000/greeting/Mike).
 You should see the message `Thank you for being awesome, Mike!`.

-## 2. Making Some Writes
+## 2. Adding Some Steps

-Now, let's update the app so that every time it receives a greeting, it does two things:
+Now, let's update the app so that every time it receives a greeting, it performs two steps:

-1. Sign an online guestbook with the greeting
+1. Sign an online guestbook with the greeting.
 2. Record the greeting in the database.

 Copy the following code into your `main.py`: